-The ProTech® 203 Overspeed Protection System is a digital overspeed trip device that reads three individual magnetic pickups, performs three individual speed calculations, and actuates its relay output according to the results.
+The ProTech® 203 Overspeed Protection System is a digital overspeed trip device that reads three individual magnetic pickups, performs three individual speed calculations, and actuates its relay output according to the results of a hardware two- out-of-three vote.
+See Figure 3-1 for the control layout and dimensions.